becodefred/NYCcrashes-Project/README.md

 Used to check the data in the original dataset or replace missing values

-Final shape of DataFrame is (90779, 39)
+Final shape of DataFrame is (90780, 39)

-5.12 Save the final DataFrame in a .csv file: see datcrashesfred.csv
+5.12 Save the final DataFrame in a .csv file: see `datcrashesfred.csv`

-### 6. Improvements/To do
+### 6. Improvements

 For 5.7:

-- use a For loop to sort vehicle types
 - other sample datasets may contain other garbage or insignificant strings (mechanical mistakes in written language are unpredictable) and new vehicle types.
-The program should at least be able to detect such modifications
+The program should be able to detect such modifications
 - check the meaning of some vehicle types (example: PK)

 Compare the results obtained from reverse geocoding to the original data (borough, zipcode, onstreet)